anyaharter97/notes/libvirt-dbus.md

         * `u`: guint32
         * `s`: string

-2. Now we need to create a function in `nwfilter.c`.
+2. Now we need to create a function in `src/nwfilter.c`.
 The model for implementing the method is to create a variable for each of the parameters and one for the output.
 The output is a GVariant, so you will need to use a variant of the `g_variant_new` function.
 Each will be slightly different, but if you find a similar function, perhaps for a different interface, that can provide a good model.

     ``` c
     static void